5 Ways to Improve Your Indoor Air Quality

 Dust can add to your indoor air pollution.
 Be sure to routinely sweep, vacuum, and mop the floors in your home to prevent a buildup of dust.

-Another great way to prevent excess debris from getting inside your Cove home is by placing a doormat at its entrance.
+Another great way to prevent excess debris from getting inside your Enterprise home is by placing a doormat at its entrance.
 Be sure to vacuum the doormat you keep inside as well.
 (Vacuums with disposable bags, especially high-efficiency particulate air [HEPA] bags, are better for dust reduction than reusable ones.)

 3. Replace Air Filters